gulfiliz/gulfiliz.github.io/_posts/2026-02-27-visibility-over-knowledge.md

 Why does the visibility system consistently reward certain things over others?

-**Simplicity over complexity:**
+The first mechanism is simplicity over complexity.

 Complex ideas require time to understand.
 Simple ideas are immediately accessible.

-In a system that rewards reach — where the marginal reader has a short attention span and many competing demands — the simple idea always has an advantage.
+In a system that rewards reach, where the marginal reader has a short attention span and many competing demands, the simple idea always has an advantage.

 The complex idea must be simplified to travel.